-Artiva’s proprietary allogeneic NK cell therapy platform utilizes cell expansion and activation technology developed and enhanced for over a decade by our corporate partner GC LabCell.
-Licensed umbilical cord blood (UCB) units, with prefered characteristics are selected from U.S. cord blood banks.
-Each UCB is used to derive an NK cell master cell bank followed by a bioreactor-based large-scale NK cell expansion and activation process to produce pure NK cells.
-The scale of production enables hundreds to thousands of patients to be treated from a single donor UCB and with a cost of production to support wider adoption of a cell therapy product.
-Optimized cryopreservation of the NK cells in infusion-ready media ensures long term stability, practical logistics, and ease of handling at the clinical site and the opportunity for additional dosing.
+Artiva’s proprietary cell therapy manufacturing platform utilizes cell expansion and activation technology developed and improved for over a decade by our strategic partner, GC Cell.
+Umbilical cord blood (UCB) units with preferred characteristics, including the high affinity variant of CD16 (158 V/V) and the B-KIR haplotype, are selected from registered cord blood banks.
+Each UCB unit is used to derive a NK cell master cell bank, followed by a bioreactor-based large-scale NK cell expansion and activation process to produce highly active NK cells.
+The scale of production has the potential to enable hundreds to thousands of patients to be treated from a single donor UCB unit with a cost of production that we believe will support wider adoption of a cell therapy product.
+Optimized cryopreservation of the NK cells in infusion-ready media and demonstrated long-term stability, cold chain logistics, and ease of handling at the clinical site enable repeat dosing in the outpatient setting.

 Artiva Biotherapeutics is advancing a pipeline of highly scaled, cryopreserved, off-the-shelf, allogeneic NK cell therapies for treating cancers and immune disorders.
 Our two-fold product strategy aims to harness the innate biology of NK cells with the intent of maximizing their therapeutic potential.